-Employees are required to report issues of suspected fraud.
+Employees are required to immediately report issues of suspected fraud.
+There is no monetary limit associated with this requirement.
+Any suspected fraud, regardless of the amount involved should be reported.
 Employees should report their suspicions as follows:

-- Overseas staff: To their Line Manager, or to the Country Director. - Country Directors: To the Regional Director and the Concern Worldwide Internal Auditor. - Staff based in Ireland, UK and USA: To the relevant SMT member. - SMT Members: To the Chief Executive and / or Chairperson and the Concern Worldwide Internal Auditor. - Concern Worldwide Internal Auditor: To the CEO, COO, Chair of the ROI Audit & Risk Committee, and the most senior executive in any subsidiary or affiliate that may be directly impacted. - UK Executive Director: To the Concern Worldwide CEO, COO and the Chair of the UK Audit & Finance Committee. - Country Manager Korea: To the Concern Worldwide CEO, COO and the Chair of the Korean Board.
+- Overseas staff: To their Line Manager, or to the Country Director. - Country Directors: To the Regional Director and the Concern Worldwide Internal Auditor. - Staff based in Ireland, UK, South Korea and USA: To the relevant SMT member. - SMT Members: To the Chief Executive and / or Chairperson and the Concern Worldwide Head of Internal Audit and Investigations. - Concern Worldwide Head of Internal Audit and Investigations: To the CEO, COO, Chair of the ROI Audit & Risk Committee, and the most senior executive in any subsidiary or affiliate that may be directly impacted. - UK Executive Director: To the Concern Worldwide CEO, COO and the Chair of the UK Audit & Finance Committee. - Country Manager Korea: To the Concern Worldwide CEO, COO and the Chair of the Korean Board.